The Dungeon Keeper 2 Iceberg

 "When Reginald was a boy, he was sat upon his father’s knee and told that one day, he would be king.
 He was told of the riches that he would earn, the power he would wield, and also of the hardship and work he would have to put in to be a wise and just king.
 Then King Colin, Reginald’s father, took him to the highest point in Harmonia, and showed him what would be Reginald’s after his father’s death.
 The young Reginald’s eyes lit up, and as he drew out the dagger from his father’s back, he knew that he was now ready to be a king."

-- Mentor Promotion Theory - The Mentor in this game is more like a master and he's not afraid to remind you of it.
+13. Mentor Promotion Theory - The Mentor in this game is more like a master and he's not afraid to remind you of it.
 If you fail a level, you won't just lose, you'll be lambasted.
 If you fail Stonekeep, he'll say "You've failed me for the last time, Keeper!".
 Contrast this to his previous appearance in Dungeon Keeper 1, wasn't he so tender?
 In 1, he was downright affectionate in his tone, even going so far as to call you "Master".
 Now this is where the theory comes in.
 Judging by this contrast, would it be outlandish to assume that he got promoted to a higher position?
-Interestingly enough, the Dungeon Keeper Wiki seems to believe in this idea as well.
+Interestingly enough, I'm not even the only fan who believes in this theory.

 Conclusion